-The Library’s programs for kids can be accessed here, and for teens the page is here.
+The Library’s programs for kids can be accessed here.
 I’ve taken young family members to their Wednesday morning story time events and the library presenters have a wonderful energy level that the kids appreciate.
 The space they use in the Council Room upstairs at City Hall is also bigger and more open than you see at story time at many other libraries.

 Sausalito Library Speakers Series